Package Handling

 Automatic Case Sealers.
 These machines automatically fold the open top flaps of a shipping carton down and seal them with tape or glue, allowing packing employees to handle other assignments.

-Depending on your operation’s picking and packing volumes and operational capacity, one or more of these automated solutions can be implemented to help increase efficiency in these areas.
+Depending on your operation’s picking and packing volumes and operational capacity, one or more of these automated picking and packing solutions can be implemented to help increase efficiency in these areas.
 Looking for other ways to boost efficiency in your picking and packing workflows?
 Connect with us.

 _